ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-08-08-small-pull-requests.md

 ## Conclusion

-This blog post recommends small pull requests as an software development process.
-Earlier in my blog posts, I have [advocated](https://kimmosaaskilahti.fi/blog/2020/08/01/why-i-love-learning-functional-programming/) a lot of functional programming.
-While I do not believe using pure functional programming languages to be productive in most software companies, I do believe that most good ideas in writing clean code stem from functional programming.
+In one of my earlier [posts](https://kimmosaaskilahti.fi/blog/2020/08/01/why-i-love-learning-functional-programming/), I said that most ideas considered as good programming style seem to stem from functional programming.
+This post extends the post to software development: most good ideas considered good software development seem to stem from small pull requests.
+Do you agree?
+Let me know!